Website

 Custom Features

-• Auto-population from Jekyll collections
+• Pulls live from Jekyll collections (projects, notes, tools, posts)

-• Manual item lists with optional links
+• Manual item lists with optional links and configurable limits

 Obsidian Integration Plugin

-• Seamless conversion of [[page-name]] links
+• Seamless conversion of [page-name](/page-name/) links

-• Support for display text: [[page|Display Text]]
+• Support for display text: [Display Text](/page/)

 • Image embedding with ![[image.ext]] syntax